 The experimental evidence to support the biological plausibility of the KERs from MIE to AO is moderate to strong overall for the AOP presented here, while there is a moderate concordance of dose-response relationships.
-The weakest evidence is for the KER of decreased CFTR function leading to decreased ASL height, due to both insufficient experimental evidence of causality and a scarcity of quantitative data on dose-related responses and temporal concordances.
-In terms of essentiality, we have rated all KEs either moderate or high.
+In terms of essentiality, we have rated all of the KEs as either moderate or high.